VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 #### Fetch data before navigating

-At the moment, the `CrisisDetailComponent` retrieves the selected crisis.
+Currently, the `CrisisDetailComponent` retrieves the selected crisis.
 If the crisis is not found, the router navigates back to the crisis list view.

 The experience might be better if all of this were handled first, before the route is activated.